pauschae/pauschae.github.io/_pages/about.md

 You can reach me at `pis2@leicester.ac.uk`.

-Sign up for office hours [here](https://calendar.app.google/jJGg2Pza4B71rAJSA) or drop by on Tuesday, 3-5 PM at Mallard 001.
+Sign up for office hours [here](https://calendar.app.google/jJGg2Pza4B71rAJSA) or drop by on Friday, 3-5 PM at Mallard 001.

 You can find my CV [here](https://pauschae.github.io/files/CV.pdf).